Learn how to draw a butterfly and you have the perfect place to practice your symmetrical drawing. Break it into simple steps to keep it fun and easy.

 This project is intended to land in the middle.
 The outline of the wings land on the center guides, to help students get started, and there are just enough shapes inside to give a realistic look, without getting forever lost in them.

 TIP: Try challenging your students to layer crayon color to jazz up their background.
 You don’t have to use oil pastels to do it, pressing hard with crayons and laying down lots of waxy color can look amazing too!
+Scroll down to see this lovely purple coloring option.

 Time needed: 1 hour.